Hussar armor, masks, and shields

 A Hungarian-Style Shield ca. 1500–1550 from Eastern Europe

-During the 16th century, the style was adopted across much of eastern Europe by both Christian and Islamic horsemen.
+During the 16th century, the style was adopted across much of Eastern Europe by both Christian and Islamic horsemen.
 The shield’s elongated upper edge was designed to defend the back of the head and neck against cuts from a saber, the preferred cavalry weapon in that region.

 Breastplate, a Hussar’s Cuirass, c.
 1580 Hungary, 16th century